-Language of Assessment
+Language of Academic Planning and Assessment

-Creating a common language about assessment is essential to academic planning and reporting.
+Creating a common language about assessment, student learning, and student development is essential to academic planning and reporting.
 Here are definitions of important assessment terms (in addition to those discussed in Diné Philosophy of Education, above).
 A more complete list is spelled out in the Glossary (see Appendix 3).

-Term Definition Other terms with similar meaning Assessment Establishing clear, measurable outcomes of student learning, ensuring that students have sufficient opportunities to achieve those outcomes, systematically gathering and interpreting evidence to determine how well student learning matches our expectations, and using the information to improve student learning.
-Evaluation Evaluation Reviewing the results of data collection and then determining the value and ranking of those results.
-Assessment Mission A short, memorable statement that expresses the purpose and uniqueness of the program.
-Purpose statement
+Term Definition Other terms with similar meaning Student learning The cognitive internalization of information received from Education instructional services and retention as new knowledge that may be used to further academic and professional goals.
+Assessment Establishing clear, measurable outcomes of student learn- Evaluation ing, ensuring that students have sufficient opportunities to achieve those outcomes, systematically gathering and inter- preting evidence to determine how well student learning matches our expectations, and using the information to im- prove student learning.
+Evaluation Reviewing the results of data collection and then determin- Assessment ing the value and ranking of those results.

-See Criterion Four, and especially Core Component 4B4, in HLC Criteria for Accreditation.
-Retrieved on Jun 11 2018 from https://www.hlcommission.org/Policies/criteria-and-co-re-components.html.
+2 Criterion Four, and especially Core Component 4B, in the HLC's "Revised Criteria for Accreditation."
+Retrieved on Sep 18 2019 from http://download.hlcommission.org/policy/updates/AdoptedCriteriaRe- vision_2019_INF.pdf.

-Outcomes Statements that describe specifically what students are expected to be familiar with, be able to do, or value by the Objectives, stand- ards, goals, indica- time they graduate. tors Curriculum map A grid or map that lists all of the courses in a program Outcomes grid, ob- cross-tabulated with the program's learning outcomes, and jectives grid that indicates in which course each outcome is taught.
-Measures Assessment instruments, tools, or activities designed to as- Tool, instrument certain levels of student learning achievement Assessment map A grid or map that lists all of the courses in a program Assessment grid, cross-tabulated with the program's measures, and that indi- measures grid cates in which course each measure is assessed.
-Analysis Data-driven narrative that indicates program strengths Improvements, im- and/or progress made plus logical steps for addressing out- provement plan, ac- comes partially met or not met. tion plan
+Mission A short, memorable statement that expresses the purpose and uniqueness of the program.
+Purpose statement Outcomes Statements that describe specifically what students are ex- pected to be familiar with, be able to do, or value by the time they graduate.
+Objectives, stand- ards, goals, indica- tors Curriculum map A grid or map that lists all of the courses in a program cross-tabulated with the program's learning outcomes, and that indicates in which course each outcome is taught.
+Outcomes grid, ob- jectives grid Measures Assessment instruments, tools, or activities designed to as- certain levels of student learning achievement Tool, instrument Assessment map A grid or map that lists all of the courses in a program cross-tabulated with the program's measures, and that indi- cates in which course each measure is assessed.
+Assessment grid, measures grid Analysis Data-driven narrative that indicates program strengths and/or progress made plus logical steps for addressing out- comes partially met or not met.
+Improvements, im- provement plan, ac- tion plan